Benkol003/CAC-Launcher/src-backend/readme.md

 - Onedrive links are very slow - about 1000ms response time.
 This is the fault of the server and not this application.
 MSGraph API could possibly be faster.

 ### MSGraph API
 The 'official' way to download files.
-WIP
+Each API request takes about 800ms.

 ### TODO
 what MSVC redists are needed to install with the base game